The Whys and The Hows of Email Spam Filters

 You have multiple options if you’re looking for spam filter software.
 The most popular and reliable spam filters include (but are not limited to):

-• Apache SpamAssassin – an open-source spam filter that employs multiple filtering technologies such as Bayesian filters, text and header analysis, DNS blocklists, etc. Suitable for Windows, MacOS, and Linux.
+• Apache SpamAssassin – an open-source spam filter that employs multiple filtering technologies such as Bayesian filters, text and header analysis, DNS filtering and blocklists, etc. Suitable for Windows, MacOS, and Linux.
 Requires dev knowledge for installation.

 • Barracuda Email Security Gateway – an on-premises or virtual spam filter that protects your emails from phishing, malware, DoS, and other threats.
 Uses the data from Barracuda Central to identify known spammers.